mwtoews/moflow/README.md

 moflow
 ======

-A Python package for MODFLOW any related programs
+A Python package for MODFLOW and related programs